Any student not subject to academic or conduct action may take a temporary leave of absence from UNH.

 Leave of Absence

-Students taking a leave of absence for health reasons must contact Dean of Students, Michael Blackman.
+Undergraduate students who are managing health concerns have the option to take a Health Leave of Absence.
+More information about that process is available from the Dean of Students.
 All other students interested in taking a leave of absence may email the Office of the Registrar's Leave Coordinator at email@example.com.
 Students who would like to be counseled on their decision may contact their Dean's Office.

 A leave of absence may impact student loan deferment and/or loan repayment.
 Remember to contact the Financial Aid Office to discuss your financial aid status.